kuansw/DSS_Capstone/README.md

 To reproduce the report, put the review and business json datasets from the Yelp Academic Dataset in the same working directory as the DSS_Capstone, and run knitr.
-The knitr process may took over 7 hours on a Macbook Air.
+For your information, the whole end-to-end process may take a while to complete run due to the complexity of the sentiment analysis and the amount of data to process.
+On my Macbook Air, it took over 7 hours.

 To reproduce the slides, the report processing must first be completed to generate the intermediate results files, which are then loaded in the Rpres file.